serdar-sarioglu/mysystem/who-ami.md

 **IT Coordinator (Infra & Security), TUPRAS TR (Oil & Gas) (2008 - 2016)**

+TUPRAS is the Biggest Enterprise Of Turkey with 29 million tons/year capacity of crude oil processing and owns all of Turkey’s refining capacity.
+Regarding geographical location, its refineries are deployed adjacent to consumption areas and are best suited to meet the needs of the country.

+I was responsible for the operational 24×7 availability of Refinery (IT) Process and (OT) Cyber Security (PLC / SCADA / DCS) and managing SOC teams.
+I designed and implemented a large variety of network topologies and Public Cloud (AWS & Azure) Engagements.
+Making capacity plans and integrating new technologies for business requirements was part of my job.
+Also auditing Private Cloud, Virtual Infrastructure, Storages, Windows/Linux Servers, Security Devices, AD, Collaboration Services was my daily routine.

 - Responsible for Managing Refinery IT/OT Infra Teams

 - Responsible for Supporting Production (ERP) and SAP Infrastructure